putsif/RepData_PeerAssessment1/PA1_template.md

 The difference is -1411.96

-The median total steps per daybefore interpolation was 10395.
+The median total steps per day before interpolation was 10395.
 The median total steps per day for the interpolated data was 10766.19.

 The difference was -371.19.